jacobRidenour/ProgWiki/C/README_C.md

 Some symbols that are used may be defined in existing library files.
 If they are static libraries, the referenced symbols are copied directly into the output binary.
 Resolution of some symbols may be deferred until runtime (dynamic linking); in this case, the binary will contain undefined symbols, plus a list of libraries that contain definitions for these symbols.

 The final addresses of the blocks (code, data) in object files are not known at generation time, so they usually assume an address base of 0.
 The linker relocates and adjusts these addresses to avoid overlaps.

+For more practical information on compiling C projects, refer to [Compilation.md](0_HelloWorld/Compilation.md).

 ## Objects